pantheon-systems/documentation/source/content/guides/localdev/04-troubleshoot-support.md

 Before contacting support, review the [support request best practices](/support#best-practices) to help our team help you resolve the issue, or to report any potential issues in Localdev itself.

-1. Navigate to the **Settings** tab and confirm that *Usage and Crash Data* is set to **Allow reports**.
+1. Navigate to the **Settings** menu and confirm that *Usage and Crash Data* is set to **Allow reports**.
 This allows the application to automatically submit crash data to Pantheon Support.

    - Application reports are collected and stored locally in `~/.pantheonlocaldev`.